madhu277523/DIP/README.md

 ![image](https://user-images.githubusercontent.com/72431161/104426399-be0c3c80-5536-11eb-9ae0-d22e61910b8e.png)
  ![image](https://user-images.githubusercontent.com/72431161/104426525-e7c56380-5536-11eb-926d-f499474ec6df.png)
  ## 5.Develop a program to convert a color image to different color space.
+ A color space is actually a combination of two things: a color model and a mapping function.There are many different color spaces that are useful.
+Some of the more popular color spaces are RGB, YUV, HSV, Lab, and so on.
+ ## HSV
+ It is often more natural to think about a color in terms of hue and saturation than in terms of additive or substractive color component.
+ ## HSL
+ Hue is a degree on the color wheel from 0 to 360. saturation is a percentage value.Lightness is also percentage value.
+0% represent black and 100%  represent white.
+ ## Lab
+ L stand for lightnessand a,b for the color spectrums green-red and blue yellow.
+ ## YUV
+ It is a color encoding system typically used as part of color image pipelines
  ## program:
 import cv2
 img = cv2.imread('download1.jpg')